SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

 )
 ```

-Initialize the model, loss function, optimizer and dataloader
+Initialize the model, loss function, optimizer and DataLoader.

 ```python
 model = UNET(in_channels=3, out_channels=1).to(DEVICE)